-• At the top of the interface, select Camera.
+At the top of the interface, select Camera.

 Command Description Copy Camera from Selected Panels Copies a selected camera keyframe from a selected panel.
 Paste and Fit Camera on Selected Panels Pastes a copied camera keyframe in a selected panel.
 Align Camera Keyframe with Stage View Position Fits the camera frame to the current space available in the Stage view while retaining its original ratio.
 This is very useful in 3D scenes.
-Align Camera Keyframe at Beginning of Panel Align Camera Keyframe at Current Frame Align Camera Keyframe at the End of Panel Remove Camera Keyframes at Current Frame Deletes the camera keyframe at the current location of the red playhead.
+Add Camera Keyframe at Beginning of Panel Adds a camera keyframe to the beginning of the selected panel.
+Add Camera Keyframe at Current Frame Adds a camera keyframe at the current frame.
+Add Camera Keyframe at the End of Panel Adds a camera keyframe at the end of the currently selected panel.
+Remove Camera Keyframes at Current Frame Deletes the camera keyframe at the current location of the red playhead.
 Remove Selected Camera Keyframes Deletes the selected camera keyframes.
-Reset Selected Camera Keyframes Reset Camera Removes all the keyframes in your scene and reverts them back to the original Static Camera.
-Keyframes Sync Mode
+Reset Selected Camera Keyframes Removes all motion in the camera keyframe and resets to its original position.
+Reset Camera Removes all the keyframes in your scene and reverts them back to the original Static Camera.
+Reframe Static Camera Reset the position of the static camera in a scene while repositioning the drawings.
+This is useful for preserving the composition.